-My brother-in-law used to teach comedy driving school.
+My brother-in-law used to teach comedy traffic school.
 Ever heard of it?
 Neither had I.

 Recently, I came across two hilarious lists of grammar mistakes, and I thought it would be fun to use them as a springboard for reviewing some of the grammar principles I’ve been writing about during the past year and a half.
 This post is part 1; my next post will be, incredibly, part 2.

 In a participle phrase (think of a participle as an “-ing” word), the participle describes the action of the subject – so beware.
 Remember my famous line: “After pooping on the sidewalk, I cleaned up the mess and put Fido back on his leash.”
 Here the subject is “I,” which means “I” am doing the action described by the participle – in this case pooping.
 Likewise, in the second sentence, the evening is the subject, so it would be the one enjoying the cocktail and chatting.

 2. A bar was walked into by the passive voice.

 Using passive voice is no longer as verboten as it used to be.
 However, that’s not a license to use it when active case would be as good or better.
 Sometimes people (very mistakenly) think they’ll sound more intelligent, serious, or formal if they use the passive voice.
 Don’t.
 Do.
 This.
 Here’s an example: “After the library book was found by my assistant, it was read by my partner and myself.”
 (There’s another no-no in this sentence: using myself when you mean me.
 Don’t use any of the “-self” words unless you need the reflexive case, such as “I scratch myself.”
 See this post for more information on the correct and incorrect use of reflexive pronouns.)

 3. An oxymoron walked into a bar, and the silence was deafening.